steve-care-software/historydb/QUERIES.md

     When combinations of multiple optional members are mandatory, create a separate constructor named create + Name + With + FirstMember + And + SecondMember.

+# Tests
+    On domain objects, write tests that build objects using the builder.
+    Make sure all optional use-cases are checked.